Adam4lexander/Spoke/README.md

 Even `OnValueChanged` handlers fit the pattern: teardown for the old value, setup for the new.

 Sometimes they're wired up with events, sometimes with polling and diff-checking in `Update()`.
 Either way, the symmetry is maintained by hand, and bugs slip through.
-For example, an enemy is destroyed while shooting its laser beam, and the laser asset is left behind because nothing cleaned it up.
+For example, an enemy is destroyed while shooting its laser beam, and the beam is left hanging in the scene because nothing cleaned it up.

 In Spoke, these long-lived behaviours are modelled as localised blocks in a tree, where setup, reaction and cleanup are co-located in one function body.
 Lifecycle bugs are easy to avoid, the code becomes simpler to reason about and extend, and event-driven behaviour ends up feeling as straightforward as imperative code.